 (The Rev. Desmond Francis)

-This workshop will attempt to answer the following three questions:
+This workshop will seek answers to the following three questions:

-- A possible, intentional strategy of Shining for Jesus Christ
+- What might be an intentional strategy of shining for Jesus Christ?

 Having Gifts that Differ